Confederate Railroad Construction Plans

 B9, DEB 4-xB-61

-This road was proposed in very early 1861 as a way to connect the Richmond & Danville RR and the North Carolina RR, while cutting into the North Carolina RR's freight revenue as little as possible.
-The road would have been about 60 miles long.
+This road was proposed in 1859 as a way to connect the Richmond & Danville RR and the North Carolina RR, while cutting into the North Carolina RR's freight revenue as little as possible.
+The road would have been about 50 miles long, if the connection to the Richmond & Danville RR (about 7 miles) is included.

 NP, RD 2-14-61